Lab MembersGoogle Scholar Page

 are regulated, in part, by the Silent Information Regulator, or

-Sir, proteins include the silent mating-type loci, HML
+Sir, proteins include the silent mating-type loci, HML and HMR,

 the rDNA locus and the telomeres.